HR-CMGT/Javascript-Machine-Learning/workshop/introduction.md

 ![gambit](../images/logic.png)

-*The AI system in Final Fantasy XII shows a traditional set of instructions*
+*The AI system in Final Fantasy XII shows a traditional set of instructions.*

 A Machine Learning project can learn from itself or from data that you provide.
 Instead of programming logic yourself, you will train a *model* and then let that model make decisions.
 These models can often find patterns in complex data that even the smartest programmer could not have discovered.